AndreyZakharov92/sense-electron/README.md

 Feel free to change `package-win` script in `package.json` to build application for platform of your choice.

 The most important tasks for now:
-* Adapt Sense part of current version of [Kibana](https://github.com/elastic/kibana) to use as separate application
+* Adapt Sense part (it has been renamed to `console` core plugin) of current version of [Kibana](https://github.com/elastic/kibana) to use as separate application

 ### More links
 * [Repo](https://github.com/gillyb/sensitive) which has been used as a start point.
 Thank you gillyb!